kirilllzaitsev/vision_mtl/README.md

 ### Cityscapes

 Cityscapes covers a set of urban street scenes from 50 different cities, offering a benchmark for outdoor scene understanding.
-The dataset contains 8925 training samples and 1500 validation samples.
+The current version of the dataset contains 2975 training samples and 500 validation samples.
 The images are of size 128x256.
 The semantic segmentation task has 19 classes, while depths are represented as relative values ([inverse depth](https://robotics.stackexchange.com/questions/6334/what-is-inverse-depth-in-odometry-and-why-would-i-use-it)) in the range [0, 1].

 Sample input: